Switzerland on the Arabian Sea, Oman, Middle East

 Traditional dhows in Muscat, Oman.

-My guide, an impressive Bedouin, had studied in England, and he had been the first cartographer of the Sultanate.
-I simply loved the stories he told me about the lifestyle of the Omani that has totally changed in recent decades.
-When he was a boy, he used to come to Muscat from his village in the desert on the back of a camel, part of a caravan.
-Now he visits his village in a modern jeep with so many switches on the dashboard that it reminds one of the cockpit on an Airbus jetliner.
-His village was typical of those found in the desert, surrounded by huge sand dunes with sand so fine that it seems like flour, and we encountered camels out on solitary walks.
+My guide — an imposing Bedouin who had studied in England and served as the first cartographer of the Sultanate — delighted me with stories of Omani life, which has changed beyond recognition in recent decades.
+As a boy, he travelled from his desert village to Muscat on camelback, part of a slow-moving caravan.
+Today, he returns to that same village in a modern jeep with so many switches on its dashboard that it resembles the cockpit of an Airbus.
+His village was typical of those scattered across the desert, encircled by towering dunes of sand so fine it felt like sifted flour, and we frequently encountered camels wandering alone across the landscape.

 The author at the Fort of Nizwa, the old capital of the Sultanate of Oman